-"Three Skeleton Key", a short story by George G. Toudouze, is about a derelict ship filled with rats running aground and invading a lighthouse.
+"Three Skeleton Key", a short story by George G. Toudouze, is about a derelict ship housing a Swarm of Rats running aground and invading a lighthouse.
 It was famously adapted as an episode of the '50s radio series Escape, narrated by Vincent Price.

 In Bram Stoker's Dracula, the Demeter runs aground at Whitby with all the crew missing except the captain, whose corpse is found lashed to the helm.
 However, a ship's log is found which provides clues as to what happened aboard the vessel.